Characters: Buffy The Vampire Slayer Antagonists

 A mysterious masked villain who leads an alliance of Buffy's old enemies and the US military against the new army of Slayers that Buffy created at the end of Season 7.
 He has Super Strength

 , and can be summoned by anyone who is marked with his symbol.
-Turns out he's actually Angel; he took the Twilight identity to take command of those who would target the Slayers and manipulate them into keeping the body count as low as possible
+Turns out he's actually Angel who took the Twilight identity to take command of those who would target the Slayers and manipulate them into keeping the body count as low as possible

 However, Twilight also turned out to be the name of a sentient dimension that manipulated Angel into giving birth to itself with the help of Buffy, and attempts to steal the Seed of Wonder from underneath Sunnydale, which would end that dimension and make Twilight the most powerful dimension

 Tropes that apply to the person Twilight (a.k.a.
 Angel)

 Tropes that apply to the sentient dimension Twilight

 "Come back?!
 Haven't you heard?
 We're the bad guys now.
 People think vamps are cool and Slayers are the threat.
 Difference between you and me?
 I am a threat."

 A rogue Slayer who broke off from Buffy's organization and started her own, believing that Slayers are better than other humans and that they should rule over them, no matter the cost.
 She also really likes guns.
 Simone wages a campaign against Buffy in San Francisco, blaming her for the hundreds of Slayers killed during the Twilight crisis and for not attempting to secure domination over humans — before teaming up with Severin.

 Tropes that apply to Simone Doffler